 For the very first time, the Adelaide Botanic Garden was opened in 1857.
 The actual plans began two years before, under the direction of George Francis (1800-1865), an English botanical and general science writer.
 In the following centuries, they opened the Water Lily House, the Palm House, the Schomburgk Pavilion and the International Rose Garden.
 The latest attraction is the Little Sprouts Kitchen Garden with a unique program for children.

-Even if you are not very interested in plants and fauna, I still find it exciting to find out how everything is like in a foreign Country.
+Even if you are not very interested in plants and fauna, I still find it exciting to find out how everything is like in a foreign country.
 What is similar and what is totally different.
 Personally and in general this includes not only the organisation of events or local food but also what other animals and even plants exist in other parts of the earth.
-As I’m not a huge plant-geek I discovered a few kinds that I believe I haven’t seen before, but mainly I discovered some birds that I haven’t seen before in Europe (I guess…).
+As I’m not a colossal plant-geek, I discovered a few kinds that I believe I haven’t seen before, but mainly I found some birds that I haven’t seen before in Europe (I guess…).

 Address Botanical Garden in Adelaide: North Terrace Adelaide, SA 5000 Australia